Engbenjamin/Process_Document_Final_Draft/README.md

 #### Subscribe to Club Newsletters
 Clubs like the IEEE have online newsletters that cover topics such as the latest university research, product spotlights, jobs, and the engineering workplace.

-Subscribe to the IEEE newsletter on the website and have them delivered to your email.
+Subscribe to the IEEE newsletter at spectrum.ieee.org/Newsletters/ and have them delivered to your email.

 #### Search Job Boards For Electronics Engineering Roles
 Job boards are a invaluable look at the current job market for Electronics Engineers.
 Job descriptions provide details on high-demand skills, knowledge, software, and tools.
 One can tailor their educational experiences towards their future role and industry.

-Subscribe to job sites under terms like 'Electronics Engineer' or 'Electrical Engineer' or 'Hardware Engineer'.
+Subscribe to job sites like Indeed or ZipRecruiter.
+Set up weekly or monthly automatic email alerts for roles under terms like 'Electronics Engineer' or 'Electrical Engineer' or 'Hardware Engineer'.

-### Networking
+### Building Your Professional Network
 ### Connect With Classmates and Professors Online
 Connecting with classmates and professors directly connects you with like-minded individuals in your field of study.
 These connections could provide leads or references for your first role after graduation.